pettersand/builder/devlog.md

+## 17/01-24

+Improved my docs yesterday, and defined some handling of complex cases.
+Will start implementing the highly modular approach to program data handling today.

+### Worked On:
+1. /utilities/program/simple
+    - Planning out components / functions

 ## 16/01-24

 Eager to get my structure implemented for program data handling.
 Starting with improving the basis for my documentation.
 I have created the base files and populated typical subjects to the best of my current development process.
 There is still a lot of details to iron out, which will be done iteratively as development progresses.